+This standard was first published in 1952 and subsequently revised in 1959, 1974 and 1990.
 This revision has been brought out to bring the standard in the latest style and format of the Indian Standards.

 This part covers method for the determination of molybdenum by alpha-benzoinoxime method in alloy steels (for molybdenum > 1 percent and not containing tungsten).
 The other parts of this series are: